aer0ss/aerofs/docs/engineering/how-to/get-started.md

   * `swig` is used for our native libraries
   * `s3cmd` (developer version required) is used for pushing assets and installers to S3 buckets and cloudfront.
 Only the `--devel` version of `s3cmd` supports `--cf-invalidate`
   * `qt` provides `qmake` which generates Makefiles for many of our native libraries
-  * `apt-cacher-ng` is used to speed up local prod VM builds.
   * `ruby` and `kramdown` are used by tools/markdown_watch.sh to compile .md files into .html
   * `makensis` is used to build Windows installers
   * `gpg` is used for license files and needed to run python unit tests.